ajayshrma/ajayshrma/README.md

 <h5>
-  Aspiring Backend Developer with skills in Javascript, NodeJs, Express, MongoDB, and algorithms.
+  Aspiring Backend Developer with skills in Javascript, NodeJs, Express, MongoDB.
 Aiming to focus on backend development and contribute to meaningful projects.
 Eager to learn and adapt to new technologies
 </h5>